DV

 What is the difference between QQQ and VTI?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VTI?